Acher

-The Acher (/de/) is a river in the county of Ortenau, Baden-Württemberg, southern Germany.
-It is 53.6 km long and flows northwest from the Black Forest to the Rhine, situated between the Rench to the south and the Oos to the north.
+The Acher (/de/) is a river in the districts of Ortenau and Rastatt, Baden-Württemberg, in southern Germany.
+It is 53.6 km long and flows from the Black Forest to the Rhine in a northwesterly direction, situated between the Rench to the south and the Oos to the north.

 Geography

-The source region of the Acher lies on the northeastern mountainside of the Vogelskopf, an area divided into cirques formed by the ice age.
-The spring named the Acherquelle rises at a height of in the area of the Ruhesteinloch, which is named after the Ruhestein Saddle to the east and is located between the Vogelskopf and Seekopf.
+The source area of the Acher lies on the northeastern mountainside of the Vogelskopf (1,055.8 m), an area marked by cirques which formed during the ice age.
+The spring, called Acherquelle, lies at a height of 848 m in the vicinity of the Ruhesteinloch, named after the Ruhestein Saddle to the east.
+It is located between the Vogelskopf and Seekopf (1,054.2 m).

-The Acher initially flows northwards, descending steeply.
-At its confluence with the Seebach, which joins from the north from the Mummelsee below the Hornisgrinde, it turns westwards and flows through the trough-like valley of Seebach.
-Here, the valley reaches a depth of about 550 metres between the Hornisgrinde and the Vogelskopf.
-In this section the Acher is also called the Seebach, a clue that the tributary stream from the Mummelsee was originally the main headstream of the Acher, despite its somewhat lower discharge.
-Below the Vorderseebach, the Seebach merges with the Grimmerswaldbach from the north.The Acher valley then heads south for about a kilometre roughly to where the rugged Gottschläg valley, where the Karlsruher Grat and the waterfalls at the Edelfrauengrab above Ottenhöfen joins it.
-From the point where the Unterwasser valley joins from the south, the Acher continues in a northwesterly direction, flowing through the municipality of Kappelrodeck, to the Upper Rhine Plain, which it reaches in Achern, the largest town of the northern Ortenaukreis.
+The Acher initially flows northwards, descending sharply.
+It turns westwards at its confluence with the Seebach, which joins from the north from the Mummelsee below the Hornisgrinde.
+The Acher then flows through the trough-like valley of Seebach, where the valley reaches a depth of about 550 metres between the Hornisgrinde and the Vogelskopf.
+In this section, the Acher is also called the Seebach, hinting at the fact that this tributary stream from the Mummelsee was originally considered to be the main headstream of the Acher, despite its somewhat lower discharge.

+Below Vorderseebach, the Seebach merges with the Grimmerswaldbach coming from the north.
+The Acher valley then heads south for about a kilometre, roughly up to where the rugged Gottschläg valley joins it above Ottenhöfen.
+From the point on where the Unterwasser valley joins from the south, the Acher continues in a northwesterly direction, flowing through the municipality of Kappelrodeck toward the Upper Rhine Plain, which it reaches in the town of Achern; the largest town in the northern Ortenaukreis.